shatran/card-react/README.md

     }
   }

-  // the class to add to the input and the corresponding card element when the input is valid/invalid. classes={
+  // the class name attribute to add to the input field and the corresponding part of the card element,
+  // when the input is valid/invalid.
+  classes={
     {
       valid: 'valid-input', // optional — default 'jp-card-valid'